Astor63/TPS-Mods/Work In Progress/Gears Improvement/Weapons Improvement/Shotgun Improvement/ReadMe.md

 ## Weapons Upgrade:

 - ### Shotgun:

+  - __*Striker* Fandir Edition:__ Deals significantly less damage per pellet and fires thirteen pellets (Fandir?
+Thirteen).

-  - ***Wombat* No Self-Damage:** Now this Torgue shotgun becomes viable for *second wind* as you will not automatically go down again from the self-damage.
+ - _*Wombat* No Self-Damage:__ Now this Torgue shotgun becomes viable for *second wind* as you will not automatically go down again from the self-damage.

 * * * * *